mcdexio/example-perpetual-orderbook.py/README.md

 # Example Code for MCDEX2 Perpetual Order Book

 This example code shows how to:
-* keep track with the order book
+* Keep track with the order book
-* show your margin balance
+* Show your margin balance
-* keep track with your active orders
+* Keep track with your active orders
-* place an order every 10 seconds at the index price
+* Place an order every 10 seconds at the index price
-* cancel all orders and quit after 5 orders
+* Cancel all orders and quit after 5 orders

 The default settings interacts with the Ropsten testnet.
 Try the Ropsten before moves to the Mainnet.